EmmaTran56/SQL-Sales-data-analysis/README.md

 ## Insights and recommendations

-> Note: The specific numbers and rankings will depend on your actual dataset.
-Below is a suggested structure and common patterns you might observe when running this project.

 ### Key insights (typical patterns)
 - **Furniture sales seasonality**: Furniture sales clearly peak in Q4 and are weakest in Q1, so year‑end quarters require more inventory and marketing focus.
 - **Discount effectiveness**: